metadriverse/metadrive/docs/source/install.rst

 It will give you a panda3d which can run in EGL environment without the X11 support.
 Install the wheel file by pip install panda3d-1.10.xxx.whl, and utilize the power of cluster to train your agent!

-.. note:: The boolean in "pg_world_config" named "headless_rgb" must be set to True, when training the agent of image input.
+.. note:: The boolean in "pg_world_config" named "headless_image" must be set to True, when training the agent of image input.

 Verify Installation
 #########################